For the most popular and customizable handgun in the market, we’ve sorted out the top Glock mods for you!

 Watch this video on how to replace the rear sight with a red dot optics from Watch This:

-Most of these Glock mods do not require a huge amount of cash.
+Most of these Glock upgrades and modifications do not require a huge amount of cash.
 Simply focus on the upgrades most useful to you as a Glock owner.
-That way, you will be able to utilize your pistol more effectively.
-Start with your gun’s basic necessities and then decide if you think you are ready for the next level.

 What can you say about these Glock modifications?
 Share your thoughts in the comments below!